Mohammad Gul Khan Momand: Early life and education

-Wazir Mohammad Gul Khan Momand was born in Andrabayo, Kabul Province.
+Wazir Mohammad Gul Khan Momand was born in Andrabayo, Kabul Province to a Mohmand Pashtun family and his forefathers were originally from Nangarhar.
 His father was Khurshid Khan, while his grandfather was Momen Khan who served in the Afghan Army during the rule of King Abdur Rahman Khan.
 His great grandfather, Abdul Kareem, also served in the Afghan Army during the reign of King Dost Mohammad Khan.
-He belonged to Mohmand Pashtun tribe and traced his ancestry to Nangarhar Province.
-Mohammad Gul Khan attended Habibia High School, and later went on to Turkey for higher education.
+Mohammad Gul Khan attended Habibia High School, and later went on to the Ottoman Empire for higher education.
 After completing his primary and secondary studies, Mohammad Gul Khan entered the military school in 1909.
 Apart from Pashto and Dari, Mohammad Gul Khan spoke the Turkish and Russian languages.

 Political and military career

 Soon after completing the military school, Gul Khan Momand joined the Royal Guards and became a Unit Commander and an instructor for some units.
 After serving as the principal of the Military School, he later became deputy commander-in-chief and then commander of the Royal Guards.

 In 1919 during Afghanistan's struggle for Independence, Mohammad Gul Khan was a member of the delegation, which visited Europe to announce the sovereignty of Afghanistan under King Amanullah Khan.
 Mohammad Gul Khan was then appointed to serve as diplomat for Afghanistan by King Amanullah Khan.
-From 1924 to 1928, he also served as gvernor of Paktia, Nangarhar, Balkh under King Amanullah Khan.
+From 1924 to 1928, he also served as governor of Paktia, Nangarhar, Balkh under King Amanullah Khan.